isbm/textwrap/README.md

 # Limitations

-This modules (at least for now) is not wrapping that usually is preferably on whitespaces and right after hyphens in compound words, as it is customary in English.
+This modules (at least for now) is not wrapping on whitespaces and right after hyphens in compound words, as it is customary in English.
 That said, `break_on_hyphens` and `break_long_words` are not yet supported.

-There is no supprt (yet) for `fix_sentence_endings` either, which doesn't work reliably in Python either (it requires two spaces and other conditions).
+Also `fix_sentence_endings` is not supported as well for now, which doesn't work reliably in Python anyways (since it requires two spaces and other conditions nobody cares of).

-Implementation for hyphens support is planned, while `fix_sentence_endings` is not (however your PR is welcome!).
+The implementation for hyphens support is planned however, while `fix_sentence_endings` is not (but! your PRs are welcome and free to implement it).

 # Usage